website watertownhistory.org

 throughout Wisconsin and discussing space shuttle flights certainly cannot be

-deaths of all seven crew members.
-“Everybody’s been very supportive.
-They
+resulted in the deaths of all seven crew members.
+“Everybody’s been very

-realize that the accident was obviously a very tragic event, and we’re trying
+supportive.
+They realize that the accident was obviously a very tragic event,

 10 28 U.S.